“You must gain control over your money, or the lack of it will forever control you.”

 To calculate 50% of the income, divide it in half.
 For example, 50% of a $3,500 monthly income is $1,750.

-These next two sections are for the other 50% of the income.
+The following two sections are for the other 50% of the income.
 For example, 30% of $3,500 is $1,050.

 This is the last piece of the income pie.
 For example, 20% of $3,500 is $700.